Pediatric constipation | Medical Council of Canada

 Enabling Objectives

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

 2. the social and psychological effects of chronic constipation;

-1. the possibility that no investigation may be necessary;
+2. list critical clinical investigations and interpret the results of the investigations while recognizing the possibility that no investigation may be necessary;

 3. construct an effective initial management plan, including

-2. multidisciplinary approach as needed.
+2. using a multidisciplinary approach as needed.